 Diving Safety

-If you are planning an upcoming dive trip or travelling to Bohol Island, it is a really good idea to invest in travel insurance, because you never know what could happen and when you might need it (because accidents do happen!).
-I recommend this travel insurance as they offer worldwide coverage as they offer worldwide coverage and cover scuba diving up to 50 metres deep, as well as snorkelling and many more water activities.Where to stay?
+If you are planning an upcoming dive trip or travelling to Bohol Island, it is a really good idea to invest in travel insurance for scuba diving, because you never know what could happen and when you might need it (because accidents do happen!).
+I recommend this diving insurance as they offer worldwide coverage and focus on providing scuba divers a quality insurance and medical assistance service.

 Travel Guide